coady/multimethod/README.rst

 Multimethod provides a decorator for adding multiple argument dispatching to functions.
 The decorator finds the multimethod of the same name, creating it if necessary, and registers the function with its annotations.

 There are several multiple dispatch libraries on PyPI.
-This one aims to be correct, simple, and fast.
+This one aims for simplicity and speed.
-It doesn't support arbitrary predicates, for example, but should be the fastest pure Python implementation possible.
+With caching of argument types, it should be the fastest pure Python implementation possible.

 Usage
 ==================